 Let me tell you about a critical marketing tip that often goes overlooked.
 Trademarking your property name lets you take the lead on Google when a potential guest searches for your property.

 You may want to click this link before Trademarking your Vacation Rental Direct Booking Business.

 Notice that I searched for “White Lodge Hotel in Filey”.
 Anyone who types such specifics into Google is determined to find out about that specific hotel.
 They want to check availability, price, and, potentially, book directly.

 In this situation, it is very crucial that the hotel’s actual website claims the first spot on Google.
 By claiming the first spot, a hotel increases its likelihood of the potential guest clicking on the hotel’s website instead of an alternate booking site.

 However, look again at the screenshot above.
 There are three companies that appear above The White Lodge Hotel’s website, even though I searched for the hotel's proper name.
 These three companies are “bidding on the brand”.
 Booking.com, Expedia, and the UK.
 Hotels are using their marketing knowledge to get in front of the hotel’s website.
 Unfortunately, the chances of the potential guest being number four on the list are SLIM.
 But the chances of the potential guest clicking on one of the OTAs and booking via their site instead…HIGH.

 Now, it's your turn!
 Google your property.
 Type in your property’s exact name and location.
 What do you see?

 The title says it all.
-This is a series of five easy steps that will let you trademark your company name to stop the online travel agents from “bidding on your brand.”
+This series of five steps will let you trademark your company name to stop the online travel agents from “bidding on your brand.”
 I tested this solution with The Grainary, and it worked!

 It is important that you follow all of these steps carefully.
 If you don’t, you could waste money and a lot of time doing this.